 University Graduation Requirements for the Baccalaureate Degree

 In order to graduate with a bachelor's degree, a student must meet minimum general educational and basic skills requirements, in addition to completing the requirements of their academic program.
-General Education requirements will be outlined within this section.
-Additional requirements for specific degree requirements are found online on the degree program's webpages, or within the general catalog in the academic program's section.
+General Education requirements are outlined in this website.
+Additional requirements for specific degree requirements are found online on the degree program's webpages, or within the Degree Programs webpage of the General Catalog.

 Total Credits Required to Graduate